Tight Stability Bounds for Robust Distributed Learning: Byzantine Failures Hurt Generalization More than Data Poisoning: (In)stability of Robust Distributed Learning

-When there are no Byzantine workers ($f = 0$, hence $\kappa = 0$), our results reduce to the classical stability bounds established in~\cite{hardt2016train}.
+When there are no Byzantine workers ($f = 0$, hence $\kappa = 0$), both~\eqref{smea-byz-cvx-eq} and~\eqref{smea-byz-stgcvx-eq} reduce to the classical stability bounds established in~\citet{hardt2016train}, known to be tight~\citep{pmlr-v180-zhang22b}.
 However, when $f > 0$, the analysis reveals a degradation by an additive term of order $\mathcal{O}\left(\sqrt{\kappa}\right)$.
 In the convex setting, this degradation accumulates over the $T$ iterations, whereas in the strongly convex case, it appears as a one-time term independent of $T$.